 To schedule an H-1B visa interview, applicants must:

-- Complete the H-1B Form DS-160 visa application form, which is available on the U.S. Department of State (DOS) website.
-While competing the form, it’s advisable to have your passport number, travel arrangements, details of your recent travel to the U.S. within the last five years, information about existing and past employment and education on hand and a copy of your approved Form I-129 from USCIS
+Complete the H-1B Form DS-160, which is available on the U.S. Department of State (DOS) website.
+While competing the form, it’s advisable to have your passport number, travel arrangements, details of your recent travel to the U.S. within the last five years, information about existing and past employment and education on hand and a copy of your approved from USCIS

-- Schedule a visa appointment with the U.S. Embassy or Consulate in the home country for the visa interview
+Schedule a visa appointment with the in the home country for the visa interview

 Applicants may bring the following documents to their visa interview at a U.S. embassy consulate: